 The COVID-19 crisis will not last forever, and things may get back to a “new normal” sooner rather than later.
 Healthcare leadership needs to transition from managing all the challenges brought about by COVID-19 to outlining the strategies that will help their organizations recover and succeed financially.

-In its article, “The journey back from COVID-19: A guide to economic recovery for health system CFOs,” the hfma (Healthcare Financial Management Association) states that healthcare organizations should immediately begin work on three critical steps:
+In its article, “The journey back from COVID-19: A guide to economic recovery for health system CFOs,” the hfma (Healthcare Financial Management Association) states that healthcare organizations should immediately begin work on three critical steps to increase patient volume and revenue:

 - Developing a 90-day plan to aggressively restore revenue

-- Building new capabilities and alternate payment models to unlock new revenue sources
+- Building new capabilities and alternate payment models to unlock new healthcare industry revenue sources

 - Ensuring aggressive supply chain management to mitigate risk of recovery